lobaro/iot/docs/knowledge-base/doc-playground/index.md

 Images get automatically resized by Docusaurus and must not resized manually to support faster loading of the static page.
 The original plant image is 4.5 MB in size, Docusaurus' ideal-image plugin reduced the size to 272 kB.
 This mechanism also depends on the requested width.

+Images should be stored nearby their markdown files in a `./img` folder.
 :::

 ### Align Right with text

-<Image alt='A super small image of a dangerous plant'
+<Image alt='A tiny image of a dangerous plant'
 style={{width:'15%',padding:'10px',float:'right'}}
 img={require('./img/plant.jpg')}/>